Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Introduction

-Bologna sausage is also known as baloney, parizer, polony, devon, and fritz.
+Bologna sausage is also known as baloney, polarizer, polony, devon, and fritz.
 It is a derivative of mortadella, usually made of pork meat and fat.
-Bologna sausage was derived from the mortadella, and it is said that bologna sausage originated from the families that moved from bologna to the United States.
+Bologna sausage was derived from the mortadella, and it is said that it originated from the families that moved from Bologna to the United States.

-Bologna sausage has a homogeneous form which is one of its differences from mortadella.
-The meat, pork, and/or beef is mixed with fats and spices and emulsified together.
+Bologna sausage has a homogeneous form, one of its differences from mortadella.
+The meat, pork, and beef are mixed with fats and spices and emulsified.
 This product is then processed into the shapes of the bologna sausage.

 On the other hand, mortadella is a delicacy that is made exclusively from pork meat.
 It originated in Bologna, Italy.
 Mortadella has been part of the Italian culinary world since the 14th century.
-Mortadella is made by curing ground pork meat; chunks of pork fat, black pepper seeds, and pistachio are added on this mixture.
+Mortadella is made by curing ground pork meat; chunks of pork fat, black pepper seeds, and pistachio are added.
 On the contrary to bologna sausage, this mixture is not emulsified, thus giving the mortadella a heterogeneous form.
 Usually, 15% of the mortadella has to be pork fat chunks.

 This article will compare bologna sausage to mortadella based on their nutritional content, weight loss and diets, and health impacts.